 A dedicated and energetic instructor, Megan Hofeldt is committed to instilling a life-long love of music and learning in each of her students.
-Based in Western Iowa, Megan currently teaches individual and group lessons to students of all ages and levels at her home studio.
+Megan currently teaches individual and group lessons to students of all ages and levels at her home studio.

 Prior to her recent move, Megan was the Instructor of Flute at Central College in Pella, Iowa from 2016-2019.
 During this time, she taught lessons to music majors and minors, conducted the Central College Flute Ensemble, served as Principal Flute and Manager of the Central College-Community Orchestra and taught on the faculty of the Central Music Academy for high school students.